 Project Executive Director: Connie Grauds

-Connie Grauds, RPh, MNPA, is President of the Association of Natural Medicine Pharmacists; Adjunct Faculty at the University of Minnesota, Center for Spirituality and Healing; and Advisory Board Member for Integrative Health Studies at the California Institute for Integral Studies; serves on the Heffter Research Institute Special Advisory Board; and is author of Jungle Medicine, and The Energy Prescription.
-Connie is the Co-Founder for the Living Shaman Museum, and serves on the Board of Directors..
+Connie Grauds, RPh, MNPA, is President of the Association of Natural Medicine Pharmacists; Adjunct Faculty at the University of Minnesota, Center for Spirituality and Healing; serves on the Heffter Research Institute Special Advisory Board; and is author of Jungle Medicine, The Energy Prescription and Amazon Speaks.
+Connie has spent over 20 years apprenticing in shamanism the jungles of Peru; is the Co-Founder for the Living Shaman Museum, and serves on the Board of Directors.

 Art and Education Director: Mark Wangberg